Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 7. Click **Save** to create the stage and return to the list of stage views.

 ### Deleting a stage

+Stage cannot be deleting as soon as it is assigned to one or more environments and/or API services.
+You have to first remove those association to be able to delete a stage.

+Only Central Admin role can delete Stages.

 1. Navigate to *Topology > Stages*.
 2. Select the stage(s).